Exploiting Code Symmetries for Learning Program Semantics

 \para{Automorphism group of interpretation graph.} Our objective is to find a group of symmetries that act on $c$ while preserving its input and output behavior as interpreted by $f$ in terms of $\mathcal{I}$ and $\mathcal{O}$ (Definition~\ref{def:program_symmetry}).
-Intuitively, as $\mathcal{IG}$ represents all execution paths of $c$, any transformations that preserve $\mathcal{IG}$ should also preserve the execution behavior of $c$ in terms of its input and output.
+Intuitively, as $\mathcal{IG}$ represents all execution paths of $c$, any transformations that preserve $\mathcal{IG}$ should also preserve the execution behavior of $c$.
 Therefore, we aim to uncover a group of symmetries that preserve $\mathcal{IG}$ (Theorem~\ref{theorem:automorphism}), and such a group can guide us to construct code analysis model that can stay invariant to all symmetries of the group (\S\ref{subsec:ig_invariant_code_analysis}).

 To achieve this, we consider a specific set of symmetries called the \emph{automorphisms} of $\mathcal{IG}$, denoted as $Aut(\mathcal{IG})$.
 An automorphism is a group of symmetries $\sigma\in Aut(\mathcal{IG})$ that act on the interpretation graph $\mathcal{IG}=(V,E)$.
 Intuitively, graph automorphisms can be thought of as permutations of nodes that do not change the connectivity of the graph. $Aut(\mathcal{IG})$ is formally defined as follows: